 Black Tech Ecosystems: A proposed framework for defining, assessing and developing Black tech ecosystems

-This report provides data and a framework for assessing the state of Black tech ecosystems (BTE) in regions across the United States.
-It was produced as part of a collaborative research project between Black Tech Mecca leaders and staff, the State of the Black Tech Ecosystem (SBTE) advisory board, and the research team at the Nathalie P. Voorhees Center for Neighborhood and Community Improvement at the University of Illinois at Chicago.
+This was the first in a series of original research projects we are pursuing to assess and develop Black tech ecosystems.
+By identifying the elements that make BTEs thrive while measuring how cities around the world compare, we are championing tech empowerment and expanding opportunity.
+The report is the product of a research collaboration between Black Tech Mecca leaders and staff, the State of the Black Tech Ecosystem (SBTE) advisory board, and the research team at the Nathalie P. Voorhees Center for Neighborhood and Community Improvement at the University of Illinois at Chicago.

 You value what you measure